Site Information

 LAUNCH:

-Standing at launch facing north you can't see the LZ.
 There are large open areas below launch that can be used as a "bailout" but should not be used as a primary LZ.
 The wind patterns on the pond below can help you time wind or thermal cycles.
-Typically, ripples on more then half of the downwind side of the pond are an indicator of winds too strong for a paraglider.
-You can also see a wind sock at the east bailout LZ to the right across the road (northeast).
-South side launches are unimproved in rough terrain.
+Typically, ripples on more than half of the downwind side of the pond are an indicator of winds too strong for a paraglider.
+You may also see a windsock at the east bailout to the right across the road (northeast).

 Weather: